joeFischetti/SimosDefinitions/README.md

-# SimosDefinitions
+# Simos18 Definitions
-Simos definition files for tuning
+Simos18 definition files for use with TunerPro or similar application